microsoft/pxt-ev3/docs/design-engineering/make-it-move.md

 ### Build

 Think about a creature’s movement for inspiration.
 Will you make the robot walk, crawl, hop, or wiggle?
-Your mechanism can be attached or unattached to the EV3 brick.
+Your mechanism can be attached or unattached to the EV3 Brick.
 You can start by tinkering with the LEGO elements in the picture above and then build on.

 ### Building Hint